We may earn money or products from the companies mentioned in this post. At no extra cost to you, I only recommend products I have experience with.

-Don’t feel like you have to go all out.
+If you’re a first-time camper, don’t feel like you have to go all out.
 There are plenty of easy camping-meal recipes floating around, and honestly, a hot dog roasted over a fire is one of the best things in life.

 If you prefer to stop at the supermarket along the way, make sure you take a list so you don’t overspend or forget essentials.